 If you are on Ubuntu 15.10 (Wily) and above, the packaged OpenVPN for these releases should work with our updated configurations.
 To check this, please open your Terminal and type;

 Look at the output and if it’s on OpenVPN 2.3.4 and higher, proceed with the steps below.

 NOTE: If you do not have the OpenVPN package installed, please refer to our knowledge base article below on how to install and update the OpenVPN version on your system.

 How to update OpenVPN package for Linux (Debian)

 Please launch Terminal which you can access via Applications -> Accessories -> Terminal

 Run the following command below to install all the OpenVPN dependencies.

 sudo apt-get install network-manager-openvpn-gnome

-Note: If the above command doesn’t work, try running the commands below and try again the command above.
+Note: If the above command doesn’t work, try running the commands below before running the commands above again.

 sudo add-apt-repository universe